-For new students enrolling in the physician assistant studies program (M.P.A.S.), political science with a concentration in European Union policy studies (M.A.), or Spanish Language and Culture for Educators (M.Ed.), an enrollment deposit is required to confirm their acceptance of the offer of admission.
+For new students, an enrollment deposit is required to confirm their acceptance of the offer of admission.
 If a student is deployed to active duty military service before beginning the planned semester of enrollment, the deposit will be refunded.

 For returning students, deposits made with the intent of securing facilities or services in a future session will be refunded in full.